Telia Company: Telia

 The Swedish Kungl.
 Telegrafverket (literally: Royal Telegraph Agency) was founded in 1853, when the first electric telegraph line was established between Stockholm and Uppsala.
 Allmänna Telefon found an equipment supplier in Lars Magnus Ericsson.
 In this early competition, Telegrafverket with its brand Rikstelefon was a latecomer.
 However, by securing a national monopoly on long-distance telephone lines, it was able with time to control and take over the local networks of quickly growing private telephone companies.

 A de facto telephone monopoly position was reached around 1920, and never needed legal sanction.
 In 1953 the name was modernised to Televerket.
 On 1 July 1992, this huge government agency's regulating functions was split off into the Swedish Post and Telecom Authority (Post- och telestyrelsen, PTS), with similar functions as the Federal Communications Commission of the United States.
 The operation of the state radio and TV broadcast network was spun off into a company named Teracom.
 On 1 July 1993, the remaining telephone and mobile network operator was transformed into a government-owned shareholding company, named Telia AB.
 At the height of the dot-com bubble, on 13 June 2000, close to one-third of Telia's shares were introduced on the Stockholm Stock Exchange.

 In the 1980s, Televerket was a pioneering mobile network operator with the NMT system, followed in the 1990s by GSM.
 Private competition in analogue mobile phone systems had already broken the telephone monopoly, and the growing internet allowed more opportunities for competitors.
 The most important of Telia's Swedish competitors in these areas has been Tele2.
 When PTS awarded four licenses for the 3rd generation mobile networks in December 2000, Telia was not among the winners, but later established an agreement to build a 3G network jointly with Tele2 using Tele2's licence.
 SUNAB was founded as the jointly owned company that would in turn build, own and operate the joint 3G network.
 In December 2018, Telia in cooperation with Ericsson launched Sweden's first 5G network at KTH Royal Institute of Technology in Stockholm.

 Sonera

 The history of Sonera dates back to 1917, when Suomen Lennätinlaitos (Finnish Telegraph Agency) was founded.
 In 1927, the telegraph agency was merged with the Finnish Post to form a new agency, Post and Telegraph Agency.
 This agency governed all long distance and international calls until 1994, when competitors were allowed to enter the Finnish market.
 In the same year, the Post and Telegraph Agency was divided to form two companies, Suomen Posti Oy (Finnish Post), and Telecom Finland Oy.
-Telecom Finland then changed its name to Sonera in 1998.
+Telecom Finland changed its name to Sonera in 1998, and went on to merge with Telia in 2002, forming TeliaSonera.